sumocoders/FrameworkErrorBundle/Resources/doc/index.md

 Run `composer update`:

-Enable the bundle in the kernel, just add it in production mode, as this bundle is intended to handle errors so our visitors don't freak out
+Enable the bundle in the kernel.

 ```php
 <?php